HomeDirectoriesAre Online Directories Dead? 5 Reasons They're Alive and Kicking

 • Accessibility-focused service directories (275% growth)

-• Contextual relevance trumps domain authority
+• Contextual relevance beats domain authority

 • User engagement metrics influence link value